MoonCha/mooncha.github.io/_posts/2019-07-02-uwp-how-to-add-onestore-to-identifier-uris.md

 After I solved `identifierUris` problem, I also met `"getCustomerCollectionsIdAsync" return empty` problem.

-I did not have no idea to solve, but changing `accessTokenAcceptedVersion` to 1 resolved the `return empty` problem. (previously `null`).
+I had no idea to solve the problem, but changing `accessTokenAcceptedVersion` to 1 resolved the `return empty` problem. (previously `null`).

 Many people seems to suffer from the same problems, but why don't Microsoft update documents handling those stuffs?